ministryofjustice/cloud-platform-terraform-rds-instance/README.md

   --env="REMOTE_PORT=5432"
 ```

+Note: This creates a pod in your namespace, but without a deployment to manage it.
+This means that, if the cluster moves your workload to a different node, the port-forward pod will not be moved - it will just disappear.
+If you need your port-forward pod to persist, please use a [deployment].

 ### 2. Forward local traffic to the port-forward-pod

 Now you need to forward network traffic from a port on your local machine to the port-forward pod inside the cluster.